Okipa/laravel-table/README.md

 });
 ```

-You may want to create your own actions.
-To do so, execute the following command: `php artisan make:row:action Deactivate`.
+You may need to create your own row actions.
+To do so, execute the following command: `php artisan make:table:row:action Deactivate`.

 You'll find your generated table row actions in the `app/Tables/RowActions` directory.